pennlabs/labs-api-server/README.md

 </table>

 ### Available Rooms in One Building or All Buildings
 Returns all the available rooms on a given date in a specified building.
-If <code>id</code> is not specified, API will list all the avaiable rooms in all buildings.
+Date is the format <code>YYYY-MM-DD</code> If <code>id</code> is not specified, API will list all the avaiable rooms in all buildings.

 <table>
     <tbody>